-- I. Build the leadership capacity of an organization or institution; - II.
-Function as a training tool for adults and youth working with children; - III.
-Act as a study tool for educational purposes in academic environments; and - IV.
-Provide practical tools and tips to help plan events and projects to alleviate Child Poverty.
+- Build the leadership capacity of an organisation or institution; - Function as a training tool for adults and youth working with children; - Act as a study tool for educational purposes in academic environments; and - Provide practical tools and tips to help plan events and projects to alleviate Child Poverty.

-Chapter 1: Introduction: This chapter introduces and provides an overview of the Guide, its purpose and usage
+Chapter 1: Introduction.
+This chapter introduces and provides an overview of the Guide, its purpose and usage.

 Chapter 2: Understanding Poverty.

 This chapter reflects on different definitions of poverty including the distinction between "absolute" and "relative" poverty.
 The chapter further reflects on the multidimensional measures of poverty and points out that, in order to be effective, any poverty eradication initiative ought to go beyond conventional economic approaches to address poverty.
 Noting that theories on the causes of poverty are the foundation upon which most poverty reduction strategies.
 This chapter gives a snap shot of three theories that attempt to explain the existence of poverty;

-- I. Individual Deficiencies Theory of Poverty
+- Individual Deficiencies Theory of Poverty

-- II.
-Cultural Theories of Poverty
+- Cultural Theories of Poverty

-- III.
-Structural Theory of Poverty.
+- Structural Theory of Poverty